shopsys/shopsys/docs/introduction/how-to-set-up-domains-and-locales.md

 #### 3.6 Locale in administration
 Administration is by default in `en` locale.
-This means that for example product list in administration tries to display translations of product names in `en` locale.
+This means that for example, product list in administration tries to display translations of product names in `en` locale.
 If you want to switch it to the another locale, set a parameter `shopsys.admin_locale` in your `config/parameters_common.yaml` configuration to desired locale.
 However, the selected locale has to be one of registered domains locale.
 When you change admin locale, you have to update acceptance tests, to have administration use cases tested properly.